pszentg/office-usage-tracker/README.md

 ## Run the project

+Add the project to your PYTHONPATH.
+Assuming you're in the root of this repository: `export PYTHONPATH=$(pwd)/src:$PYTHONPATH`.

 Start the project from the project root with `python main.py -i <your_input_file>`.
 If you use the included input, use the following: `python main.py -i resources/datapao_homeword_2023.csv`.

 ## Optional setup